This post may contain affiliate links. Please see our disclosure policy.

 This thick ‘n creamy tartar sauce recipe is made with plenty of tart pickles and fresh dill with a twist of lemon and just a touch of sugar.
 Just 5 minutes and a handful of ingredients for the easiest homemade tartar sauce!

 Let’s face it, store-bought or restaurant tartar sauce is not great—with too-tiny pickles, overly sour and acerbic flavor… not tasty at all.
 This tartar sauce recipe has just a hint of sweetness to take the edge off the acidity of the pickles, but there’s fresh lemon to keep it zesty and to offset the creamy mayo.
-In two words, it’s well balanced!
+In two words, it’s well balanced and delicious!

 Ingredients in this recipe for tartar sauce in prep bowls including finely chopped dill pickles, mayonnaise, lemon juice, dill, sugar, salt, and pepper